 Please click HERE for important program forms.
 All forms must be completed three weeks prior to your arrival.
 Those can be found in the link sent in your acceptance email.

 During your week in the STEP program, you will be placed on a team of four students with whom you will learn fundamental engineering design skills that you will put to use in a multifaceted engineering design competition.
 You will attend various demonstrations, engineering lectures, and partake in tours of both Purdue and local engineering companies, all of which will give you the feel of being an engineering student.
 With this experience you will be able to get a glimpse into what campus life is all about.

-The program welcomes all rising High School Seniors (graduating in Spring of 2017) who are considering any engineering discipline as their college major.
-Ideally, you will have completed three years of high school mathematics and one year of chemistry or physics by the summer of 2016.
+The program welcomes all qualified rising High School Seniors (graduating in Spring of 2018) who are considering any engineering discipline as their college major.
+Ideally, you will have completed three years of high school mathematics and one year of chemistry or physics by the summer of 2017.

 STEP 2017 Sessions will be held: